 The Center for Initiatives in STEM (iSTEM) is thrilled to announce the next STEM Day will be held on Friday, October 27, 2017 at the University of Central Florida. iSTEM would like to invite your class to come and explore the exciting fields of science, technology, engineering, and mathematics (STEM) through demonstrations, activities, speakers, and exhibits designed and led by our own faculty and students.
 STEM Day is a FREE event for all grade levels with a wide variety of engaging activities designed for K-12 students.
 Events will begin promptly at 10:30am and run through 2:30pm.

 Things to Know:

 - All sessions will begin promptly at 10:30am.

-- Bring a bagged lunch or visit the Student Union for an assortment of dining options.
+- Bring a bagged lunch or visit the Student Union for a variety of dining options.

 - It is impossible to do everything in one day.
 Attendees will pre-select a schedule of activities for the day!